Testing your dentist performs to determine if your tooth needs root canal treatment.

 This test simply involves the dentist drilling a divot into the suspected tooth, without numbing it first.

 The idea is that if the nerve tissue inside the tooth is healthy, at some point during the process sensations will start to be felt.
-But if the nerve is necrotic as anticipated, no pain will be felt at all, even when the drilling finally penetrates into the tooth’s interior nerve space.
+But if pulpal necrosis (nerve tissue death) has occurred as is anticipated, no pain will be felt at all, even when the drilling finally penetrates into the tooth’s interior nerve space.

 A test of last resort.